 Often, a practice’s contract with a hospital includes an SLA related to response time to consult requests.
 When working with an answering service, it’s important that an escalation policy be established, and closely followed, so that operators ensure a physician receives and is able to respond to calls in compliance with the practice’s SLA at the facility in question.

+Many practices accept payments for patient responsibility over the phone.
+A good answering service should have the willingness and ability to train its operators to process payments on behalf of the practice.
 Partnering with an answering service is a critical part of the operation of any successful medical practice, but choosing the right one to fit the specific needs of the practice can be extremely challenging.
+Need help evaluating an answering service?
+The team at H3 can help.
+Contact H3 today for a free consultation! |